jeanleecole/archive/pages/Projects/metzerott_formatted.md

 Karl had not been blind to the change that had come over Dora, and he would have joyfully given his life&mdash;this mortal life, which he held to be all&mdash;if he could have lightened the slow, feeble step that smote so heavily upon his heart, or planted anew the delicate roses in her cheek.
 But what could he do?

 His work, which now was chiefly mending, paid poorly, and took up all his time; yet what should they do without it, if he gave his days to helping and nursing Dora?
 He would willingly have hired some one to do the work for her; but where was the money to come from?
-Besides, except carrying coal, which he *could* do at odd times, there was nothing, Dora said, in the work itself to tire any one, if she had not been just a little run down and under the <p class="pagenum">Begin page 68</p>weather to begin with.
+Besides, except carrying coal, which he *could* do at odd times, there was nothing, Dora said, in the work itself to tire any one, if she had not been just a little run down and under the <hr><p class="pagenum">Page 68</p>weather to begin with.
 Karl must not worry, she would soon pick up when the spring came again.

 Especially, it was not the care of little Louis that tired her; never was there a child that gave so little trouble.
 He seemed to know by instinct that she was not well, she said, and was as good and quiet as possible, playing as contentedly with a few scraps of leather from his father's bench, and a string of spools given him by Frau Anna, as if they had been toys of ivory and gold.
 So far from being a trouble, he was even a help, and certainly a comfort to her.
 It was only to Louis that Dora confided how her head ached and throbbed, and the incessant cough racked her feeble body; and Louis listened with serious blue eyes and rapt attention.
 It was a very interesting story indeed, he thought; almost equal to that of the dead canary they found one December morning on the window-sill; as to which he never tired of hearing how it had strayed from its home, and perished in the bitter night.
 And, though of either tale he could have understood but little, his sympathy was always ready, and he stroked the bird's cold feathers and his mother's aching forehead with soft baby fingers, saying pityingly, "Oh! my, my, my."
 These were the only words at his command, but they satisfied Dora.

 Dr. Richards, for whose skill she had a respect amounting to veneration, had prescribed for the cough, and for a while it had seemed better; but it grew worse after one bitter morning when she had run over to the butcher's with a shawl pinned over her head, and blown back from her chest by the icy wind.

 And then came a time when help came in unhired and unsought, when Dora lay powerless upon the grandmother's testered bed, with Baby Louis beside her, happy in her society and his string of spools.
-It was a great treat to have his mamma so close beside him all day long; and he <p class="pagenum">Begin page 69</p>was by no means pleased when their *tête-à-tête* was broken by a visit from Dr. Richards, though the latter did his best to look cheerful.
+It was a great treat to have his mamma so close beside him all day long; and he <hr><p class="pagenum">Page 69</p>was by no means pleased when their *tête-à-tête* was broken by a visit from Dr. Richards, though the latter did his best to look cheerful.
 Metzerott stood also by the bed, but would by no means smile or play "Peep-bo" with Louis, so absorbed was he in listening to the doctor.
 But "acute pleuro-pneumonia" had no meaning whatever to a baby mind; so the child shook his plump little hand, and said "Bye-bye" very politely to the doctor, as a signal that the visit might as well be brought to a close.
 Dr. Richards, however, whose heart was very tender towards children, and who had a little maiden babe about Louis age, remembered to bring him a little harmless candy the next day, and they became quite good friends during the few days of Dora's illness.

 For there came a day when he was carried up to Frau Anna's narrow quarters, and played all day very happily with Fritz, Annie, and little George.
 This was nice indeed, if his mamma had but been there to share his pleasure.
 Very often he paused in his fun to call her, "Mamma!
 Mamma!" in his sweet bird-like voice.
 Frau Anna cried when he did so, and called him "poor motherless lamb," which he considered a new kind of game, and laughed at delightedly.

 The next day was Christmas itself; but if Louis had had a longer experience in Christmases, he would surely have considered that he celebrated that blessed feast in a most singular manner.
 For he was taken to his own home, where, in the shop, several neighbors were assembled, all with solemn faces, and some shedding tears.
 Louis sat on his father's knee, and surveyed them all, until his attention was caught by a long black box in the middle of the room, near which stood Pastor Schaefer.
-The box had shining handles, which took his baby fancy immensely; so he slid suddenly from his father's hold, and, before any one <p class="pagenum">Begin page 70</p>could stop him, rushed across the room, and seized the bright handle with a joyous shout.
+The box had shining handles, which took his baby fancy immensely; so he slid suddenly from his father's hold, and, before any one <hr><p class="pagenum">Page 70</p>could stop him, rushed across the room, and seized the bright handle with a joyous shout.

 The women present broke into loud sobs, but no one interfered with him; and he played with his new toy all through the pastor's prayer and exhortation.
 Then some one lifted him up, and there in the box lay his mamma, white and still, with closed eyes.
 But this also was part of the game, thought Louis; and his baby laugh rang out strangely in the silent room.
 Then, as she took no notice, he pulled at her dress, saying impatiently, "Up!
 Up!" and when, for the first time in all his little life, she was deaf to his voice, his rosy lip quivered, and he burst into tears of helpless, hopeless, baby grief.